 Rami Ranger MBE FRSA

-Dr Rami Ranger MBE, FRSA is a successful businessman who has been honoured seven times by Her Majesty the Queen, seven occasions.
-Six times for Business and once personally for services to the British Asian Community and was made a Member of British Empire in 2005.
+Dr Rami Ranger MBE, FRSA is a successful businessman who has been honoured seven times by Her Majesty the Queen -six times for Business and once personally for services to the British Asian Community.
+He was made a Member of British Empire in 2005.
 Rami is married to Renu and has three daughters.

 Rami set up his first business in 1987 with a mere 2 pounds capital from a rented room in Hayes and through his sheer dedication and commitment, he now runs two of Britain’s fastest growing companies with an annual turnover in excess of £170 million.
 He sustains thousands of British jobs by exporting British supermarket products to over 110 countries.